 A. Yes, there is an in-program review course and practice exam in the final semester of the program.
 Students are also required to take the SEE exam during the program.
-This allows the student to identify areas of weakness and assist in preparation for the NCE.
+This allows the

 Q. Can I work for the first two semesters?